-The Government-Wide Financial Statements are designed to emulate the corporate sector in that all governmental activities are consolidated into one column that presents the total for the Primary Government.
+The Government-Wide Financial Statements are designed to provide readers with a broad overview of the Forest Preserve's finances in a manner similar to the corporate sector.
 The focus of the Statement of Net Position is the "Unrestricted Net Position" and it is designed to be similar to bottom line results for the private sector.
 This statement then combines and consolidates governmental funds' current financial resources (short-term spendable resources) with capital assets and long-term obligations using the accrual basis of accounting and economic resources measurement focus.
 Over time, increases or decreases in net position may serve as a useful indicator of whether or not the financial position of the Forest Preserve District is improving.

-The Statement of Activities presents information showing how the Forest Preserve's net position changed during the most recent fiscal year and is focused on both the gross and net cost of various activities (governmental), which are supported by the Forest Preserve's general taxes and other resources.
+The Statement of Activities presents information showing how the Forest Preserve's net position changed during the most recent fiscal year and is focused on both the gross and net cost of various activities which are supported by the Forest Preserve's general taxes and other resources.
 This is intended to summarize and simplify the user's analysis of the cost of various government services.

-The government-wide financial statements present functions of the Forest Preserve that are principally supported by taxes and intergovernmental revenues (governmental activities).
-The governmental activities of the Forest Preserve include governmental activities of culture & recreation.
+The governmental activities of the Forest Preserve include general governmental activities of culture & recreation.

-The DeKalb County Forest Preserve District is a discretely presented component unit of DeKalb County.
-Therefore, the financial information of this unit is also reported in the financial information of DeKalb County in the Comprehensive Annual Financial Report.
+The DeKalb County Forest Preserve District is a component unit of DeKalb County, Illinois.
+Therefore, the financial information of this unit is also reported in the financial information of DeKalb County in its Comprehensive Annual Financial Report.